Tree Nut Allergy

-In the U.S., plain language labeling on packaged foods is required for 18 different tree nuts.
-These tree nuts are not the same as peanut, which grows underground and is a legume related to beans and peas.
+In the U.S., plain-language labeling on packaged foods is required for 18 different tree nuts.
+These tree nuts are not the same as peanut (only 40% of children with tree nut allergies have an allergy to peanut), which grows underground and is a legume related to beans and peas.
 Tree nuts are also different from seed allergens such as sesame, sunflower, poppy and mustard, which do not grow on trees.

 Food Allergy & Anaphylaxis Emergency Care Plan

 Get to know this document, the cornerstone of personalized treatment for anyone with a food allergy.

 Your food allergy story powers research that changes lives.

 Join the FARE Patient Registry® - making a difference is easy and confidential.Join Patient Registry

 1 McWilliam V, et al. Patterns of tree nut sensitization and allergy in the first 60 years of life in a population-based cohort.
 J Allergy Clin Immunol 2019;143(2):644.

 ² Mcwilliam V, et al. The prevalence of tree nut allergy: a systemic review.
 Curr Allergy Asthma Rep 2015;15(9):54.